r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 I think our only option may be to find another way to advance without following our enemy's expectations...

 **Scheherazade:**
-...like how Mata Hari used her Noble Phantasm to intoxicate Master without requiring {(M) him /(F) her} to drink.
+...like how Mata Hari used her Noble Phantasm to intoxicate Master without requiring [♂ him /♀ her] to drink.

 **Scheherazade:**
 Because one way or another...we absolutely have to keep going.